Shivanikanodia/Resume-Agent-for-HM-Recruiters-RAG-LLaMa4-Prompt-Engineering-SentenceTranformers-Python-OpenAI-/README.md

 - Databricks Notebooks – For pipeline execution and orchestration.

-#### ⚙️ How It Works
+#### How It Works

-1. Data Loading – Resumes are read from Unity Catalog Volumes using Apache Spark.
+1. Data Loading – Resumes are read from Unity Catalog Volumes using Apache Spark (**You can choose to either upload from your local device changing file path**)

 2. Chunking & Embedding – Each resume is split into chunks, embedded using Sentence Transformers.